 4. Fusion Chart

 Update: We have added more big data tools to the list on 03/07/2017

-Datawrapper is a data visualisation tool that’s gaining popularity fast, especially among media companies which use it for presenting statistics and creating charts.
-It has an easy to navigate user interface where you can easily upload a CSV file to create maps, charts and visualisations that can be quickly added to reports.
+Datawrapper is a data visualization tool that’s gaining popularity fast, especially among media companies that use it for presenting statistics and creating charts.
+It has an easy-to-navigate user interface where you can easily upload a CSV file to create maps, charts, and visualizations that can be quickly added to reports.
 Although the tool is primarily aimed at journalists, its flexibility should accommodate a host of applications apart from media usage.